Mappy: Legacy

 A costume based on Mappy is in LittleBigPlanet 3 in the Namco Classics DLC.

 A medley of tracks from Mappy is in the Pac-Land stage in Super Smash Bros.
 Ultimate and in one of Pac-Man's taunts.

 A theme based on Mappy, featuring the game's characters, were available as downloadable content in Pac-Man 99 during the game's lifetime.

+An animated webseries of shorts based on the game, titled Mappy Chu!, was announced in February 20, 2026.
+The series was produced by Bandai Namco Entertainment in association with IP content production company Plott, with character designs by Jessica Yukie Kogure from Bandai Namco Studios.
+It premiered on video-focused social media platforms such as TikTok and YouTube on February 22, 2026.